fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 * The UltraZed design uses 4x GEMs to connect to ports 0-3 of the Ethernet FMC.

-### ZedBoard, PicoZed and MicroZed
+### ZedBoard and MicroZed

 When changing `ETH_FMC_PORT` from 0-2 to 3 (ie. when switching to GEM1), it has been noticed that you have to power cycle the board.
 When the SDK project is configured for AXI Ethernet, it must make some Zynq configurations that are not compatible with the GEM1 configuration.

-### PicoZed

-* 7Z010: This design uses 3x AXI Ethernet and 1xGMII-to-RGMII connected to GEM1 (GEM0 could be connected to the PicoZed's onboard PHY if desired).

-### MicroZed

-#### Uses Zynq Fabric clocks

-To generate the 125MHz and 200MHz clocks required by the AXI Ethernet IPs, this design uses two Zynq fabric clocks rather than using the Ethernet FMC's on-board 125MHz clock.
-Generally this is due to resource limitations of the MicroZed 7Z010, but to be more specific:

-* Using the on-board 125MHz clock + Zynq fabric 200MHz clock leads to a timing closure problem that I have not yet been able to get around.
-* Using the on-board 125MHz clock into a clock wizard to generate the 200MHz clock is not possible due to the Zynq 7Z010 only containing two MMCMs.

-#### Installation of MicroZed, PicoZed & UltraZed board definition files
+### Installation of MicroZed & UltraZed board definition files

-To use the projects for the MicroZed, PicoZed and UltraZed, you must first install the board definition files for those boards into your Vivado installation.
+To use the projects for the MicroZed and UltraZed, you must first install the board definition files for those boards into your Vivado installation.

 The following folders contain the board definition files and can be found in this project repository at this location:

 https://github.com/fpgadeveloper/ethernet-fmc-zynq-gem/tree/master/Vivado/boards/board_files

-* `microzed_7010`
 * `microzed_7020`
-* `picozed_7010_fmc2`
 * `ultrazed_3eg_pciecc`

 Copy those folders and their contents into the `C:\Xilinx\Vivado\2017.2\data\boards\board_files` folder (this may